subhroneeldey/weblint/readme.md

 # A static code analyzer tool.

-## To deal with partner applications, prevent overwriting of styles, ensure certain naming convention for partners and ensure accessibility guidelines
+## To perform linting, deal with partner applications, prevent overwriting of styles, ensure certain naming convention for partners and ensure accessibility guidelines

 **>GENERAL INSTALLATION GUIDELINES:**